 Economic Freedom: History

-For most of human history, there has been little economic freedom as most political scientists or political economists would define it today.
-Even the ancient states of democratic Athens and republican Rome, many of whose citizens owned property and engaged in trading, were still largely aristocratic societies that depended on slaves for the operation of their farms and industries.
-Indeed, until the advent of political and economic liberalism, most people in most societies were legally or informally bound to an owner, employer, or ruler, often as slaves, who were considered a form of property; serfs, who were tied to agricultural land and owed their lord obligatory labor or rent, but usually enjoyed some customary rights; or indentured servants, whose freedom was restored after a fixed period of time.
+For most of human history, there was little economic freedom as most political scientists or political economists would define it today.
+In democratic Athens and republican Rome, many citizens owned property and engaged in free trading through contracts.
+Yet, these states still depended largely on slaves for the operation of their farms and industries.
+Indeed, until the advent of political and economic liberalism, most people were legally or informally bound to an owner, employer, or ruler.
+They were slaves considered a form of property; serfs legally tied to specific agricultural land through obligatory labor and rent; or indentured servants liberated only after a fixed period of time by a tradesman.

-In many countries, all property and economic rights were theoretically distributed by the monarch, who was considered to possess the realm's whole wealth and territory.
-The land could be divided according to his or her will and was usually given to barons who were expected to raise military forces when called upon.
-This gave rise to hereditary landowning aristocracies, some of which became less dependent upon the monarch and more assertive of their own rights and privileges.
-The most famous document establishing constitutional limits on monarchy and guaranteeing such feudal property rights was the Magna Carta, signed by England's King John in 1215 at the insistence of his nobles.
-Towns and cities also enjoyed special rights as distinct units under the feudal system, and their merchants and artisans—known in France as the bourgeoisie, or townsmen—often organized themselves into collective entities to hold wealth, conduct business, or defend rights in common.
-These were known as corporations, since in legal terms they were considered a single person (corpus is Latin for body).
-Monarchs recognized such entities by granting charters of incorporation and began to encourage groups of merchants to undertake risky or expensive enterprises, like oceanic trade or the foundation of overseas colonies, that would benefit the kingdom.
-Among the most famous of these were the respective East India Companies of Great Britain and the Netherlands, which founded colonies and sought to monopolize trade with parts of Asia between the 17th and 19th centuries.
-Another group with a royal charter, the London Company, founded the first permanent English settlement in North America, Jamestown, in 1607.
+In many countries, property and economic rights were distributed by the monarch, who possessed the realm's wealth and territory.
+The king divided the land, usually by giving it to nobles who were then expected to raise military forces when called upon.
+This gave rise to hereditary landowning aristocracies, some of which became more assertive of their own rights and privileges and obliged monarchs to limit their powers through such means as the Magna Carta.
+Under the feudal system, towns and cities also enjoyed special rights as distinct units.
+Town merchants and artisans (known in France as the bourgeoisie) often organized themselves into collective entities to hold wealth, conduct business, or defend rights in common.
+These became known as corporations since legally they were considered a single person (the word derives from the Latin word corpus, meaning body).
+Monarchs granted charters of incorporation and some began to encourage groups of merchants to undertake risky or expensive enterprises to benefit their kingdoms.
+Among the most famous of these were the respective East India Companies of Great Britain and the Netherlands for purposes of engaging in oceanic trade.
+These companies founded colonies and sought to monopolize trade with parts of America, Africa, and Asia between the 17th and 19th centuries.

 Mercantilism and the Stirring of Capitalism

-The formation of chartered trading companies was a key component of mercantilism, the dominant economic system in much of Europe from the 16th to the 18th century.
+Chartered trading companies were a key component of mercantilism, the dominant economic system in much of Europe from the 16th to the 18th century.
 According to mercantilist theory, a nation's wealth depended on the acquisition of gold and silver through increased exports and internal self-sufficiency.
-This required protectionist policies to safeguard a country's domestic industries, and colonial expansion to secure exclusive sources of raw materials and captive markets for export products.
-By encouraging domestic and overseas commerce, manufacturing, the accumulation of wealth, and the development of large and uniform national economies, mercantilism set the stage for the emergence of a new form of political economy based on the largely unfettered operation of markets.
+This required protectionist policies to safeguard a country's domestic industries and colonial expansion to secure exclusive sources of raw materials and markets for export products.
+Mercantilism encouraged domestic and overseas commerce, manufacturing, the accumulation of wealth, and the development of large and uniform national economies.
+It thus set the stage for the emergence of a new form of political economy based on the largely unfettered operation of markets.

 The Wealth of Nations

 In The Wealth of Nations, Smith argued that mercantilism ignored the true nature of wealth, which was best attained through open competition and the interaction of supply and demand rather than the enforcement of monopolies and the excessive accumulation of gold and silver.
-Individuals pursuing their own self-interest created competition, which helped to keep prices close to the cost of production and encouraged growth.
-Mercantilism's protectionist system, according to Smith, raised certain prices artificially and benefited a small group to the detriment of all, while the accumulation of bullion simply led to inflation.
-Smith advocated laissez-faire ("allow to do"), meaning the limitation of government intervention in the economy, so that the mechanisms of competition and the market could operate without hindrance.
-The government should restrict itself, he argued, to providing law and order, protecting private property, and certain other important functions.
+In pursuing their own self-interest, individuals created competition, which helped to keep prices close to the cost of production and encouraged growth.
+Mercantilism's protectionist system, according to Smith, raised certain prices artificially and benefited state imperialism and the commercial classes to the detriment of the whole society.
+The accumulation of bullion, he argued, simply led to inflation by increasing the amount of gold (currency) and keeping total production stagnant.
+Smith advocated laissez-faire ("let to do" in French), which means limited government intervention that allows for competition in production and trade and a free market — a system that would benefit the whole nation by increasing its wealth.
+The government, Smith argued, should restrict itself generally (but not exclusively) to providing law and order and protecting private property.

-Smith spoke to the needs of an emerging class of manufacturers, traders, property owners, and other beneficiaries of an evolving economy.
+Smith spoke to the needs of an emerging class of manufacturers, traders, and property owners within an evolving economy.
 His impact has been enduring.
-The Wealth of Nations remains the basis for free-market theory, and Smith's views have had wide and continuing influence over government policy and the platforms of political parties.
+The Wealth of Nations remains the basis for free-market theory and Smith's views continue to influence political party platforms and government policy.

 The Twin Characteristics of Democracy

-Starting in the late 18th century, there has been a clear connection between the increase in economic freedom (reducing government controls and expanding property rights) and the expansion of political freedom.
-While the free-market economy or capitalism emerged in a time when serfdom and slavery were still being practiced, they ultimately proved incompatible.
+Since the late 18th century, economic freedom, or expanding the property rights of individuals and establishing private trading markets, has been connected with the expansion of political freedom.
+While the free market economy arose at a time when serfdom and slavery still were being practiced, these institutions proved incompatible with both capitalism and democracy.
 In most countries, the abolition of serfdom and slavery coincided with major advances in economic growth and the development of democracy.
-Capitalism, however, also entailed new forms of labor exploitation.
-Drawing in part upon the masses of people displaced from the countryside by more efficient farming, industrialists were able to pay low wages and maintain poor working conditions.
+Capitalism, however, also entailed new forms of labor exploitation and conflicted with individual rights.
+New industrialists, drawing upon the masses of people displaced from the countryside by more efficient farming, were able to pay low wages and maintain poor working conditions.
 In market terms, the labor supply exceeded demand, making individual workers cheap and expendable.
-The rise of labor unions, beginning in the early to middle 19th century, gave workers more bargaining power and helped to increase pay, alleviate poor working conditions, and expand political representation.
-But severe treatment of workers remains common in many countries, reflecting an ongoing tension between free-market principles and freedom of association in most democracies (see "Freedom of Association".
+But business tycoons maintained their economic power by denying workers the right of freedom of association.
+It was the rise and success of labor unions from the late 19th century to the mid-20th century that gave workers more collective bargaining power and thus improved pay, alleviated poor working conditions, and expanded political representation.
+Still, severe treatment of workers is common in many countries, including democracies, reflecting an ongoing tension between free market principles and freedom of association (see "Freedom of Association").

 Capitalism vs. Communism

 Communist systems produced chronic shortages and widespread deprivation, while democratic countries saw remarkable growth and abundance in the decades after World War II.
-Over time, the Soviet Communist system decayed economically and collapsed politically in the face of competition from its democratic and capitalist rivals.
-Chinese Communist leaders, however, prevented the collapse of their regime by creating a hybrid system of authoritarian capitalism, loosening some economic controls while maintaining a political dictatorship.
-The remaining handful of unreformed Communist states—such as North Korea and Cuba (see below)—have sunk to extreme poverty.
+Over time, the Soviet Communist system decayed economically and collapsed politically in 1989-91 in the face of competition from its democratic and capitalist rivals.
+Chinese Communist leaders, however, prevented the collapse of their regime by repressing any mass uprising and creating a hybrid system of authoritarian capitalism, loosening some economic controls while maintaining a political dictatorship.
+China's controlled economic reforms propelled a period of impressive economic growth.
+The same system was also adopted by Vietnam with some economic success.
+But the remaining handful of unreformed Communist states — such as North Korea and Cuba — have sunk to extreme poverty.